fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 _Available in Fleet Premium_

-When migrating from a previous MDM, end users need to take action to escrow FileVault keys to Fleet.
+When migrating from a previous MDM, end users need to restart or logout of their device to escrow FileVault keys to Fleet.
 The **My device** page in Fleet Desktop will present users with instructions to reset their key.

 To start, enforce FileVault (disk encryption) and escrow in Fleet.
 Learn how [here](./MDM-disk-encryption.md).

 After turning on disk encryption in Fleet, share [these guided instructions](#how-to-turn-on-disk-encryption) with your end users.

-The end user will need to restart or log out of the host.

 ## Activation Lock